KishoreKammela/JobBoardly/README.md

 4. Edit the `role` field to `"admin"` or `"superAdmin"`.
 5. Ensure their `status` field is set to `"active"`.

-This README reflects the major features and structure of JobBoardly.
+This README provides a high-level overview and setup guide for JobBoardly.
+For detailed feature descriptions, please refer to the documents in the `/docs` directory.